cratstarc/opndrive/docs/development/setup.md

 - **Frontend**: http://localhost:3000

-**That's it!** OpnDrive uses UI-based configuration - no need to manually edit environment files.
+**That's it!** Opndrive uses UI-based configuration - no need to manually edit environment files.
 When you first visit the app, you'll see a "Get Started" button that takes you to `/connect` where you can enter your AWS credentials through the interface.